hmuchalski/128a/syllabus-CHEM-129A/syllabus-129A.md

 ## Out-of-class requirements

 I expect that you will come to lab with a basic understanding of the concepts that will allow you to fully participate in pre-lab discussions.
-Preparing for the lab means making honest effort to learn on your own by:
+Preparing for the lab means making honest effort to learn on your own.
+This is done by:

-- reading the textbook material related to the scheduled experiment;
+- reading the assigned textbook material related to the scheduled experiment;
-- preparing the pre-lab write-up;
+- preparing the pre-lab assignment;
 - reviewing the relevant techniques for each experiment (listed in the introduction section for each experiment);
 - watching videos demonstrating laboratory techniques; and
 - reviewing safety data sheets (SDS) for chemicals you will be working with.

 Out-of-class work also includes analysis of data collected in the lab.
 For the first half of the semester this will take form of post-lab summary written in your notebook.
 Later in the semester the post-lab analysis will include a typewritten lab report.
-(8--12 hours per week)
+Total out-of-class workload is estimated at 8--12 hours per week.

 # Types of graded work